easyparcel/classic-integration-doc/my/wc/set_prefer_courier.md

-# Set Prefer Courier Option show to your customer in your Woocommerce Store.
+# Set Prefer Courier Option 🚚 display to your customer in your Woocommerce Store.
-This guideline is help you to set the courier that you prefer to display in the customer checkout page.
+This guideline is help you to set the courier 🚚 that you prefer to display in the customer checkout page.

 ## Navigation path